This is how one person runs everything

 Skills & marketplace

 Skills are reusable instruction sets — just markdown files — that extend what the agent can do.
 Invoke them with slash commands.
-Browse and install community skills from the marketplace, or write your own.
-No code changes needed.
+Browse and install from skills.sh, a security-scanned community marketplace, or write your own.

 Scheduled tasks